maelfabien/maelfabien.github.io/_pages/bgd.md

 [Introduction to Neo4J and Graph Databases](https://maelfabien.github.io/bigdata/Neo4J/) : Neo4J is a graph oriented database that is widely used for anomaly detection or real time recommendation.
 We'll cover the basics of Neo4J here.

-[A day at the Neo4J Graph Tour](https://maelfabien.github.io/bigdata/Neo4J_gt/) : I had the pleasure to attend the Neo4J Graph Tour 2019.
+[A day at the Neo4J Graph Tour](https://maelfabien.github.io/bigdata/Neo4J_gt/) : I had the opportunity to attend the Neo4J Graph Tour 2019.

 <br>

 ![image](https://maelfabien.github.io/assets/images/nosql_head.jpg)

-[Install Zeppelin Locally](https://maelfabien.github.io/bigdata/zeppelin_local/) : How to easily install Zeppelin on your local computer ?
+[Install Zeppelin Locally](https://maelfabien.github.io/bigdata/zeppelin_local/) : How to easily install Zeppelin on your local machine ?

 [Run a Zeppelin Notebook in AWS EMR](https://maelfabien.github.io/bigdata/zeppelin_emr/) : Running Zeppelin locally is good.
 But at the time of Big Data analytics, how can you launch Zeppelin on AWS EMR ?